 You are diabetic don’t act like a rice-phobic.
 You need carbohydrates like any others.
 There are multiple factors that make food good or bad for diabetes.
-The carbohydrate content, fiber content, glycemic index, glycemic load, soluble fiber, insoluble fiber and moreover the food combination make a huge difference in terms of food choice.
+The carbohydrate content, fiber content, glycemic index, glycemic load, soluble fiber, insoluble fiber, and moreover the food combination makes a huge difference in terms of food choice.

-Mixing roti or rice or any cereal with pulses (dal), vegetables, etc lower the glycemic index & glycemic load and make it favorable for the patient.
+Mixing roti or rice or any cereal with pulses (dal), vegetables, etc lowers the glycemic index & glycemic load and makes it favorable for the patient.

 Add vegetables to each meal and choose the non-refined version of the cereal.
 But yes, quantity matters a lot.
 Therefore you may enjoy rice, roti, millets, potato or any other high carbohydrate-rich food in moderation provided the combination is right.

-The table below will give you an idea of the nutritive value of few carbohydrates rich foods –The glycemic index mentioned in the table is for that food alone.
+The table below will give you an idea of the nutritive value of a few carbohydrates-rich foods –The glycemic index mentioned in the table is for that food alone.
 However, it varies with different food combinations.